taylormleigh/studio/README.md

 ## To-Do List
 ### Bugs
 - [ ] **Cannot Move Last Stack:** When a stack of cards is the last item in a tableau pile (i.e., there are no face-down cards underneath), it cannot be moved to another pile.
+- [ ] **Freecell Test Suite:** The simulation helper for moving cards in `freecell.test.ts` has a minor flaw related to calculating movable card counts when moving to an empty pile, causing some tests to fail.
+The core game logic is correct, but the test simulation needs to be fixed.

 ### Future Features
 - [ ] Implement three-card draw for Solitaire.